falconx/encounter-react/README.md

 Phase 5:
  1. [ ] Only allow 3 presences to be released at any one time, per user.
  2. [ ] Expire presences over time.
+ 3. [ ] Remove presence data in real-time once they have been expired.
- 3. [ ] Visually indicate time remaining on dropped presences screen.
+ 4. [ ] Visually indicate time remaining on dropped presences screen.
- 4. [ ] Visually indicate time remaining on found presences screen.
+ 5. [ ] Visually indicate time remaining on found presences screen.
- 5. [ ] Visually indicate time remaining on question prompt screen (when collecting a presence).
+ 6. [ ] Visually indicate time remaining on question prompt screen (when collecting a presence).

 Phase 6:
  1. [ ] Handle devices which don’t support GeoLocation.